Dcalim/CIS2250_GP/README.md

-This is a group project.
-We gonna get hundos
+This is our group project for Software Design 2. 🚀